Big-Bee-Network/discoverlife-bee-archive/README.md

 # Discussion

 Biodiversity datasets are available online as html pages, or structured in other digital formats.
 In this publication, one such resource [@Ascher_2022] was tracked and packaged into a citable biodiversity dataset containing over 20k HTML resources.
 The data tracking method may be applied to other currently available network-accessible biodiversity datasets in an effort to turn webpages into versioned digital research objects.

+In the results, the `None` is explicit, meaning that there is no subgenus for the species. `Uncertain` indicates the species' uncertain subgeneric placement.
+The other most common subgeneric names reflect the number of species within each subgenus, indicating Perdita is the most speciose subgenus.